Some of the links on this site are affiliate links.

 - In addition to rental income, both sites allow investors the potential to receive a share of harvest profits every year.

-- AcreTrader provides a secondary market for investors to sell their shares early.
+- FarmTogether provides a secondary market for investors to sell their shares early.

-- FarmTogether does not currently offer a secondary market but is planning on adding one in 2021.
+- AcreTrader does not currently offer a secondary market but is planning on adding one later in 2021.

 - FarmTogether offers a sole ownership option to high net worth investors who wish to purchase an entire deal themselves.